caseyg/awesome/TOPICS.md

 ## web-search

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.

 ## webscraping

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.

 *   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - An autonomous agent that conducts deep research on any data using any LLM providers